INFORMATION SECURITY POLICY

 REGULATORY COMPLIANCE

-This policy and its supporting documentation are aligned with applicable laws, regulations and standards affecting WORLD WIDE MOBILITY.
+This policy and its supporting documentation are aligned with applicable laws, regulations and standards affecting WORLD WIDE MOBILITY, regardless of any material or territorial scope.

 RESOURCE ALLOCATION

-Management commits to providing the necessary resources to implement and maintain Information Security processes and to foster continuous improvement.
+Management of WORLD WIDE MOBILITY commits to guaranteeing, within its scope of functions and responsibilities, the provision of the resources necessary to implement and maintain information security processes and their continuous improvement.

 ROLES AND RESPONSIBILITIES

-Overall responsibility for Information Security lies with the person appointed as Information Security Management System (ISMS) Manager.
+Overall responsibility for Information Security rests with the person assigned the functions of Information Security Management System (ISMS) Manager described in WWM_NOR_001_Roles y Responsabilidades de Seguridad de la Información.

 AUDIT